 Our content never gets stale, and neither will your lessons!

-There are tons of great ways to take advantage of these ready-to-use activities and keep students curious throughout the day.
-Whether it’s lesson starters, background builders, writing prompts, or student choice boards, you’ll find exactly what you and your students need.
+There are tons of great ways to take advantage of these activities and keep students curious throughout the day.
+Whether it’s lesson starters, background builders, writing prompts, or Student Choice Boards, you’ll find exactly what you and your students need.
 You can use these activities as-is for turnkey assignments or customize them in Studio.
 Additionally, you can assign them to individual students, groups of students, or the whole class.
 And because of embedded literacy and language supports, like Microsoft’s Immersive Reader, all learners have an opportunity to do well.

 - Find ready-to-use activities already peppered throughout our content channels.

 - Explore dedicated collections like the Instructional Activities Channel.

 - Get up and running right away with the handful of fun activities listed below!

 Explore ready-to-use activities to incorporate into lessons today!